-They then show the kid scribbling with force with a red crayon as he is sticking out his tongue concentration.
-The lady grabs and opens the aluminum foil. camera toward the little boy scribbling extra loud with frustration — his mom who is heating the spoon with the lighter grabs a black band, ties it on his arm, grabs the needle and places a napkin like a bib on her son.
-Her son looks at her; they both and take a bite The screen then turns black and has white words that say,
+They then show the kid scribbling with force with a red crayon as he is sticking out his tongue in concentration.
+The lady opens the aluminum foil packet.
+Then the camera turns toward the little boy scribbling extra loud with frustration — his mom who is heating the spoon with the lighter grabs a black band, ties it on his arm, grabs the needle and places a napkin like a bib on her son.
+Her son looks at her; they both reach forward, grab a burger, and take a bite.
+The screen then turns black and has white words that say,

 You wouldn’t inject your children with junk